paotsaq/ft_printf/README.md

 - **it should be concise, and avoid redundancies.** If possible, do not have seven functions that to pretty much the same thing (there are still a couple of perpetrators in my code, though) 🧩
 - **it should be linear and not hard to follow.** Let it be closer to a single thread, instead of having weird branching outs and unnecessary/unelegant auxiliary functions 🧵
 - **it should be easily [extensible](https://english.stackexchange.com/questions/90426/extensible-vs-extendible#90444) .** If I ever were to tackle the bonus conversions, little to no adjustments should be necessary to the main code 🧱
-- **it can have *some* obtuse code** (*02/04 so far it has none!*), as long as the idea is worth it and the implementation is not too insufferable - people are not stupid, and, this being a practice assignment, it's nice to see some new tricks every now and then 🧞‍♂️
+- **it can have *some* obtuse code** (*07/04 so far it has none!*), as long as the idea is worth it and the implementation is not too insufferable - people are not stupid, and, this being a practice assignment, it's nice to see some new tricks every now and then 🧞‍♂️

 ### So is your code sexy, then?

-~~As much as non-working, 6/694 [test passing](https://github.com/gavinfielder/pft) code can be, yes, definitely yes.~~ *02/04 it might not do* everything *so far, but it looks quite nice, doesn't it?*
+~~As much as non-working, 6/694 [test passing](https://github.com/gavinfielder/pft) code can be, yes, definitely yes.~~ *07/04 It passes all the testers out there for the mandatory part!*

-At the time of writing, it seems like the code handles conversions somewhat well, but there is no actual printing done.
+At the time of writing (*07/04 hella long time ago hehe*), it seems like the code handles conversions somewhat well, but there is no actual printing done.
 So there's that to work on ASAP. 🕰

 ### Why would an obsessively edited README, littered with plenty of unnecessary references and bad taste in jokes, be a better use of a waking hour over having the code work better  and, you know, actually making some progress in your life?